CRYPT666/ultron/README.md

 # ultron
-A email bomber simple yet efficient email bomber use it as you would use any python3 based scripts! if you still have any query dm me on discord you are free to make any changes in the script if you want!
+A email bomber simple yet efficient email bomber.
+Use it as you would use any python3 based scripts.
+If you still have any query dm me on discord.
+You are free to make any changes in the script if you want!